MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 ## Security

 The purpose of the Security pillar is to provide **confidentiality, integrity, and availability** guarantees to the workload.
-It is one of the most important aspects of any architecture.
+It's one of the most important aspects of any architecture.
 Azure Monitor provides features to employ both the principle of least privilege and defense in depth.

 The [**Security design principles**](/azure/well-architected/security/security-principles) provide a high-level design strategy for achieving those goals by applying approaches to the technical design of Application Insights.
 Use the following information to maximize the security of Application Insights and ensure that only authorized users access collected data.